-5. Against xenophobic divisions in our universities and communities racist, nationalist and xenophobic policies that aim to divide us along lines of race or nationality.
+5. Against xenophobic divisions in our universities and communities

 This conference notes with concern the proposals by Home Secretary Amber Rudd regarding changes to the way the government approaches international students and their status.
 We are also concerned about the uncertainty faced by international staff in universities following the Brexit vote.